barchart/alerting-service-public/docs/content/concepts/defining_alerts.md

 ### Target

 **A "target" identifies a specific entity.** For example, Apple stock is a target.
 Microsoft stock is a different target.
-They are differentiated by the ```identifier``` property value.
+Targets are differentiated using the ```identifier``` attribute.

 Here is an example — using the fewest fields necessary — to create a target (for use a property):